jocmom/FCND-Controls/WRITEUP.md

  - To fix this the `YawControl()` function implements a P controller for the actual/commanded yaw.
 Attention has to be paid to unwrap the radian angle in the yaw command and error.
  - Tune parameters `kpYaw` and the 3rd (z) component of `kpPQR`

-Tune position control for settling time.
-Don’t try to tune yaw control too tightly, as yaw control requires a lot of control authority from a quadcopter and can really affect other degrees of freedom.
-This is why you often see quadcopters with tilted motors, better yaw authority!

  ![scenario1](./images/scenario3.gif)

 ### Non-idealities and robustness (scenario 4) ###